thu-pacman/chitu/README.md

 Optionally, you can also copy `test/` and `example/` directories to your desired location to run them.

-DO NOT COPY SOURCE FILES OUT OF CONTROLLED DEVELOPMENT ENVIRONMENT WITHOUT PERMISSION FROM YOUR SUPERVISOR.

 ## Internal Test

 ```bash